heimrichhannot/contao-news-pagination-bundle/README.md

 - add a pagination for navigating between the news parts
 - automatic splitting
     - split news articles by an adjustable character amount respecting html tags
+- manual splitting
+    - split news content by wrapping the content elements in special start and stop content elements

 ### Technical instructions